awslabs/aws-greengrass-labs-bluetooth-gateway/README.md

 The connected devices list does not survive a Greengrass device reboot.
 Future iterations will write this to a local shadow instead but in this initial release, you must monitor BLE device connection state.

-**Note:** If the device doesn’t exist, it will continue to try for up to 30 seconds before returning a failed connection.
+**Note:** If the device doesn’t exist, it will continue to try for up to 40 seconds before returning a failed connection.

 If the delay causes a problem for application logic then perform a scan first to ensure the device exists and is reachable.
+To minimise the impact of long lived connect processes, the AWS Greengrass BLE Gateway attempt provides an immediate acknowledgement of this request in the connect/response topic, the application shold monitor the state transition topic for an asynchronious update indicating the requesting connection has been made.

 **Connect Request Topic:** aws-greengrass/things/**THING_NAME**/ble/control/connect
 **Connect Response Topic:** aws-greengrass/things/**THING_NAME**/ble/control/connect/response